nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 - Another one is responsible for intergrating their annotations to get high agreement data;
 - Last, we manually double-check and revise mistakes to further ensure the data quality.

+Considering not all characters are essential to understanding and driving the story in Harry Potter series, we choose ***113 important characters*** to annotate their attributes and relations, such as Harry, Ron and etc.

 ### Training Data

 we request the annotators to extract all multi-turn dialogues from the books.
 Besides, the speaker name of each utterance in the session is labeled as well.
 As result, we collect 1042 dialogue sessions as our training set.